risawitama/verbose-potato/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## What do you call a guy lying on your doorstep?
+Matt.